First English Civil War: Royalist or Parliamentarian

 Both sides claimed they were seeking to restore the "ancient constitution".
-For many Parliamentarians, and even some Royalists, Stuart concepts of the divine right of kings and absolutism introduced by James VI and I in 1603 were "innovations" that had undermined "traditional" English freedoms and rights.
-However, the exact nature of these "rights" was unclear and caused divisions within Parliament as the war progressed, since not everyone agreed on what they were seeking to restore, or even if it were desirable.
+For the vast majority of Parliamentarians, and even some Royalists, Stuart concepts of the divine right of kings and absolutism introduced by James VI and I in 1603 were "innovations" that had undermined "traditional" English freedoms and rights.
+However, not everyone agreed on the exact nature of these "rights", or if restoring them was even desirable, which led to divisions within Parliament as the war progressed.

 Most Parliamentarians went to war in 1642 not to depose the king but regulate his powers, while only a tiny minority sought to abolish the monarchy altogether.
-John Pym, Parliamentarian leader in the Commons, was one of the few who believed forcing Charles to abdicate might be the only option, since past experience showed he would not keep commitments he considered forced on him.
-Examples included his annulment of the 1628 Petition of Right, and the recent Bishops Wars, when he agreed peace terms with the Scots in 1639 only to provide time to plan another military campaign in 1640.
-These doubts were confirmed when he and his wife Henrietta Maria repeatedly told foreign ambassadors any concessions were temporary, and would be retrieved by force.
+(Note: Henry Marten is the only member of the Long Parliament who can be identified as a republican prior to 1642, and was jailed by Parliament in 1643 for arguing the monarchy should be abolished) John Pym, Parliamentarian leader in the Commons, was one of the few who believed removing Charles might be the only option, since experience showed the king would not keep commitments he considered forced on him.
+This went back to his annulment of the Petition of Right in 1628, and more recently during the Bishops Wars, when he agreed peace terms in 1639 while planning another military campaign in 1640.
+In addition, he and his wife Henrietta Maria openly told foreign ambassadors any concessions to Parliament would be retrieved by force.

-Charles' credibility mattered because regardless of religion or political belief, the vast majority in all three kingdoms believed a 'well-ordered' monarchy was divinely mandated.
-His opponents argued that if Charles would not obey his own laws or keep his promises, this presented a threat to the state which required either forcing him to do so, or deposing him in favour of his eldest son.
+Charles' credibility mattered because regardless of religion, the vast majority in all three kingdoms believed a 'well-ordered' monarchy was divinely mandated.
+His opponents argued if the king would neither obey his own laws, nor keep his promises, it presented a fundamental threat to the state which required either forcing him to do so, or deposing him.
 Where they disagreed was what 'well-ordered' meant, particularly in terms of the role of Parliament, and control of the church.
 Both issues were linked, because in the 17th century 'true religion' and 'good government' were seen as mutually dependent.
-In general, the majority of Royalists supported a Church of England governed by bishops, appointed by, and answerable to, the king.
-In contrast, many Parliamentarians were Puritans who advocated a Calvinist system of church leadership that was independent of the crown, with ministers and elders chosen within the church.
+In general, most Royalists supported a Church of England governed by bishops, appointed by, and answerable to, the king, while many Parliamentarians advocated a Calvinist system of church leadership, without bishops or royal influence.

-Another common misperception is that "Roundhead" was interchangeable with "Puritan".
-In reality, this term applied to anyone who wanted to "purify" the Church of England of "Papist" practices, and covered a wide range of views.
+While "Roundhead" is often viewed as interchangeable with "Puritan", this term applies to anyone who wanted to "purify" the Church of England of "Papist" practices, and thus covers a wide range of views.
 Although the majority supported Parliament, some prominent Puritans like Sir William Savile backed Charles out of personal loyalty.
 Conversely, many Royalists objected to Laudianism, and opposed the appointment of Catholics to senior positions, while attempts to integrate Irish Catholic troops in 1643 caused some regiments to mutiny.
 Parliamentarians were divided between Presbyterians like Pym who wanted to reform the Church of England, and religious Independents who rejected any form of established church and wanted it abolished.
 They included Congregationalists like Cromwell and Baptists, who were especially well represented in the New Model Army.